 Waivers.
 Given the emergency conditions, the World Bank identified areas that would benefit from narrow and targeted waivers to enable a more agile and timely delivery of Bank financing, while ensuring compliance with substantive fiduciary, environmental and social requirements and standards.

 Flexibility in application of Anti-Corruption Guidelines to Bank-financed procurement where retroactive financing is used.
-Consistent with the Bank’s procurement policy, all contractors, suppliers and consultants receiving financing under SPRP projects will have to comply with the Bank’s Anti-Corruption Guidelines (ACGs).
-This means that the Bank will be able to audit, investigate (through INT) and sanction such contractors if they are determined to have engaged in fraud and corruption.
-These requirements will equally apply to retroactive financing under SPRP projects, which can finance eligible contracts concluded by the borrower prior to effectiveness of such projects, if they comply with the Bank’s procurement requirements.
+Consistent with the Bank’s procurement policy, all contractors, suppliers and consultants receiving financing under SPRP projects will have to comply with the World Bank’s Anti-Corruption Guidelines (ACGs).
+This means that the Bank will be able to audit, investigate (through the World Bank’s Integrity Vice Presidency - INT) and sanction such contractors if they are determined to have engaged in fraud and corruption.
+These requirements will equally apply to retroactive financing under SPRP projects, which can finance eligible contracts concluded by the borrower prior to effectiveness of such projects, if they comply with the World Bank’s procurement requirements.
 To qualify a given contract for such retroactive financing, a borrower must ensure that it is subject to ACGs (which may require the borrower to amend the contact concluded with the winning bidder).
 However, it would not be possible for the borrower to extend the application of ACGs to losing bidders with whom it has no relationship once the contract is awarded to someone else.
 (When the bidding is carried out under the Bank’s procurement rules, ACGs extend to all bidders participating in the process, not just the winning bidder; this enables INT to investigate allegations of collusion among bidders etc.).
 A limited waiver with respect to the application of ACGs to such losing bidders is therefore required.

 PROJECT PLANNING AND REPORTING